-Unfortunately, it seems this fitness tracker is currently unavailable online.
-I recommend you check out the FitTrack Atria Smartwatch as a great alternative by clicking here.
+**Unfortunately, it seems this fitness tracker is currently unavailable online.
+I recommend you check out my review of the Playermaker Soccer Tracker as an alternative.**

 My number 2 recommendation for a fitness tracker for soccer players is the Misfit Vapor X. This fitness tracker is a great tracker and comes a close second to the Garmin Venu.

 This is my favorite fitness tracker to look at on this list.
 The design is better than all the others and it just looks great on your wrist.
 Unlike the fiber polymer that the Garmin Venu is made of the Misfit Vapor X is made of aluminum alloy with a matt finish and because of this looks and feels like a premium smartwatch.

 It could easily be worn all day long and not just for workouts.
 There are some fitness trackers out there that look too “sporty” to be worn at any other time but this watch would not look out of place at any formal event.

 It’s also lightweight and incredibly comfortable to wear.
 You could easily forget your wearing it throughout the course of a day.